Anthurium clarinervium, commonly known as Cardboard Anthurium in its native Mexico, is an easy-to-care plant.

-- Water the plant a day earlier to repotting it.
-It helps make the process easier, and the root system becomes more resilient.
+- Water the plant a day earlier and repot it.
+It helps make the process easier, making the root system more resilient.

 - Layer the pot’s base with gravel and fill in the new potting mix.
 Try using a similar kind of potting mix as earlier to prevent street.

-- Now, place the plant into the pot.
+- Now, place the plant in the pot.
 Ensure you place the rootball at the same depth as in the earlier pot.

-- Then, fill the pot with soil until brim.
-Here, ensure to leave some space at the top to add fertilizer in the coming days.
+- Then, fill the pot with soil until it brim.
+Leave some space at the top to add fertilizer in the coming days.

 - Water the plant thoroughly and leave it in a well-lit space.